poori2907/ITS/README.md

 ## Project Overview

 TechSolutions Pro is a comprehensive IT services website designed to showcase professional technology solutions for businesses of all sizes.
-This project demonstrates modern web development practices using HTML5, CSS3, and JavaScript to create a responsive, user-friendly business website.
+This project demonstrates modern web development practices using HTML, CSS, and JavaScript to create a responsive, user-friendly business website.

 ## Company Profile